 We're becoming increasingly digital in the way we work - so are most of our customers.
 Cheque use continues to decline every year, with most customers already choosing to pay their taxes electronically.

-This will be a significant change for some, and one that might take some adjustment.
+This is a significant change for some, and one that might take some adjustment.
 The good news is that there are plenty of other payment options that are faster, cheaper, and more secure.

 Take a look through our other payment options below to find one that's right for you.